Out-of-Bounds Access

 To understand what happens when you access an array out of bounds, we need to talk about undefined behavior, but to get a sense of what that means, let's start with a real-world example.

-You're driving along, and you see a short-cut that looks like it will save you some time.
-You're tempted to take it, but you remember the instructions: “stay on the road”.
+You're driving along, and you see a shortcut that looks like it will save you some time.
+You're tempted to take it, but then you remember the instructions you were given: “stay on the road”.
 So you keep driving and arrive safely at your destination.
-But what would have happened if you'd tried to take a short-cut?
+But what would have happened if you'd tried to take that shortcut?
 You don't know!
 No one has said what will happen, so the consequences are not defined.

-In languages like Python or Java, they like to define what happens when your program breaks the rules.
+Languages like Python or Java like to define what happens when your program breaks the rules.
 So, in this situation they might say “we have installed guardrails on the road so if you try to drive off the road, you'll just bounce back onto the road”.
-Or they might have installed guardrails such that if your car touches the rails it will shut off and you'll need to be towed.
+Or they might have installed guardrails such that if your car touches the rails it will shut itself off and you'll need to be towed.

 Perhaps the reason the road curves is that there is a lake in the way…